It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 - Buy Winter Clothes in Canada

 - Canada Currency Cash

-The first thing on mind was to talk to the folks at my company and see if there was any chance I could score an internal transfer.
-This would have solved so many problems for us, and put us on a fast track to early settlement.
+The first thing on my mind was to talk to the folks at my company and see if there was any chance I could score an internal transfer.
+This would have solved so many problems for us and put us on a fast track to early settlement.